The Comebacks: Plot

-Coach Lambeau Fields (David Koechner) is pathetic.
-He has the distinction of being the worst coach in the history of sports anyone can recall.
-A loser of enormous proportions, the incompetent and seemingly hopeless coach is convinced by fellow coach Freddie Wiseman (Carl Weathers) to return to the field for one last shot.
-Assuring his long suffering wife, Barb (Melora Hardin), that he will not ignore his family, Coach moves them to Plainfolk, Texas where he hopes to redeem himself and his reputation.
-Here he begins yet another attempt to improve his abysmal record – this time as the coach of the football team at Heartland State University.
-But he is saddled with a team of misfits – most of whom don't know the difference between a line of scrimmage and a line at the cafeteria.
+Coach Lambeau Fields (David Koechner) has the distinction of being the worst coach in the history of sports that anyone can recall.
+The incompetent and seemingly hopeless coach has a job that he is finally proud of producing the DNA building blocks of the noble Sea Biscuit lineage when he is convinced by fellow coach Freddie Wiseman (Carl Weathers) to return to the field for one last shot.
+Assuring his long-suffering wife, Barb (Melora Hardin), that he will not ignore his family again, Coach moves them to Plainfolk, Texas where he hopes to redeem himself and his reputation.
+Here he begins yet another attempt to improve his abysmal record – this time as the coach of the football team at Heartland State University, where he is saddled with a team of misfits.

-Although the team and townsfolk are leery of the newcomer's approach, the Coach uses his unorthodox methods to whip this group of rag-tags into shape – both on and off the field.
+Although the team and townsfolk are leery of the newcomer's approach, the Coach uses his unorthodox methods and game films to whip this group of rag-tags into shape – both on and off the field.
 While the audience follows their winding road to the playoffs, the film pokes fun at the clichés and conventions of other sports flicks.
-The team does make progress, so much so that they actually make it to the South-Southwest Conference Championship at the 2nd Annual Toilet Bowl.
+The Coach begins ignoring his wife again due to the demands of his work watching pornographic films to prepare his team.
+A love triangle ensues between Coach's Olympic gymnast daughter, the team's quarterback, and the Comebacks' star running back.
+This causes a locker room brawl, exposing the conflicts inherent in the diverse group of players.
+Coach Fields locks them in the locker room until they sort out their differences, and after bonding over a PA system Journey song complete with a laser light show donated by the booster club, the team does make progress.
+So much so that they actually make it to the South-Southwest Conference Championship at the 2nd Annual Toilet Bowl, where "...the excitement is so thick in this stadium you can cut it with a knife."
+However, the winning season comes at the expense of Lambeau Field's marriage as Coach's Wife leaves him for an exchange student from an obscure nation.